-10 unexpectedly fun questions to ask on a first date
+10 unexpectedly fun questions to ask on a first date, according to a relationship expert

 What’s your most vivid childhood memory?

-Maybe it’s about being with their pet dog in the backyard or the smell of their grandmother’s house.
-Childhood memories are funny things: They reveal a lot about the way you think about the world, and the way you looked at it from a young age.
+Maybe their favorite childhood memory is about being with their pet dog in the backyard or the smell of their grandmother’s house.
+Childhood memories are funny things: They reveal a lot about the way someone thinks about the world, and the way they looked at it from a young age.
 It’s a great way to learn a little bit more about their background and spark a discussion about the way you both grew up.

 You want to know where someone came from, but it can be a delicate subject.
 (Maybe their relationship with one of their parents or siblings isn’t great.)
 This is a nice way to leave it open-ended, and let your date chat about their family in terms that are as specific or as general as they want.
 It shows interest without being intrusive.